 What is Placenta Accreta Spectrum (PAS) Disorder?

-Placenta accreta spectrum disorder (PAS) is a complication of pregnancy where the placenta attaches to the wall of the uterus (womb) in an abnormal way.
+his leaflet is designed to help you understand Placenta Accreta Spectrum (PAS), its causes, and what to expect.
+Placenta accreta spectrum disorder is a rare complication of pregnancy where the placenta attaches to the wall of the uterus (womb) in an abnormal way.
 The placenta is the organ that provides oxygen and nutrients to the developing fetus.
-Normally the placenta attaches quite superficially to the wall of uterus but, in PAS, the placenta adheres or invades in an abnormal way during the first trimester of pregnancy, pushing too deeply into the uterine wall (myometrium).
+Normally the placenta attaches quite superficially to the wall of uterus but, in PAS, the placenta attaches (adheres) abnormally during the first trimester of pregnancy, pushing too deeply into the muscular layer of the uterus (myometrium).

-There are roughly three parts to the spectrum defined according to the depth the placenta invades into the myometrium:
+There are roughly three types of PAS on the spectrum, defined according to the depth the placenta invades into the myometrium:

 - Placenta accreta: the placenta adheres too deeply to the uterus but does not invade it;